valentine195/Obsidian-Vault/The Mark of Death/1. Sessions/21-7-4 - Session 8 Planning.md

 ### Assault on Bob / Bob Meets the Shamans

 - "This coin... it has left a filth on you"
-- She shuddered, then drew a deep, ragged breath and looked up with empty eyes that slowly turned black
+- She shudders, then draws a deep, ragged breath and looks up with empty eyes that slowly turn black.
+She stares through you, unseeing, then throws her head back:
-	- **Portent about Bob / His Father**
+	- THE LADY OF DEATH, THE UNDYING ONE, MOVES SHROUDED IN DUST, TOWARDS
+	- A SECOND DAY OF MOURNING THAT WILL DOUSE THE FLAME OF LIFE AND
+	- ALLOW YOUR FATHER'S MISTAKE TO UNDO YOUR FATHER'S SACRIFICE

 ### Thunder in the Night